-A few things about me: I have written three books on writing.
-Vex, Hex, Smash, Smooch is the latest—intended as a romp through the history of language and, in particular, English.
-The other two, Sin and Syntax and Wired Style, have gotten me dubbed “Marion the Librarian on a Harley, or E. B. White on acid.”
+A few things about me: I have written three books on writing: The first is Wired Style, the second is Sin and Syntax, and the third is Vex, Hex, Smash, Smooch.
+The latter is intended as a romp through the history of language and, in particular, English.
+It is filled with ideas to play with in your writing.
+Sin and Syntax is a subversive guide to grammar and good writing and contains “catechisms”—quirky grammar quizzes and writing prompts.
+The books have gotten me dubbed “Marion the Librarian on a Harley, or E. B. White on acid.”
 That works.

 I grew up in Hawaii, speaking “proper” English at home and Hawaiian creole (or “Pidgin”) with friends.
 This weird bilingualism explains my fascination with language, which didn’t stop there.
 I left the islands to get a bachelors degree in English Literature from Princeton, after which I spent a few years writing short stories and performing mediocre monologues in dim San Francisco coffeehouses.
 I can’t say I went straight after that, but I did earn a masters from the Graduate School of Journalism at UC Berkeley, after which I worked as a reporter and editor at the Gilroy Dispatch, the Oakland Tribune, and the San Francisco Examiner.
 I really started dabbling in the idiosyncrasies of the mother tongue, though, while copy chief at Wired.